suirad/adma/README.md

 - If using adma in a multithreaded context, ensure you `AdmaAllocator.init/deinit` in every thread; not pass the allocator pointer to the additional thread
+- If using for zig prior to the big allocation interface change, see the branch called `pre-allocator-revamp`